 Motions to Withdraw Without Client Consent: Must be set for hearing with notice to all parties, as well as the client.

 E-service To The Court

-Only certain documents are permitted to be e-served to the court.
+Only certain documents are permitted to be e-served to the Court.
 General communications are NOT handled via e-mail.
-See the new instructions listed above for submission of orders.
+See the instructions listed above for submission of orders.

 Please review Amendment to Florida Rule of Judicial Administration 2.520(d)(1):

 Documents prepared and filed by the Court or by any party to a proceeding which are to be recorded in the public records of any county, require a 3-inch by 3-inch blank space at the top right-hand corner on the FIRST page, and a 1-inch by 3-inch blank space at the top-right hand corner on each subsequent page, which shall be reserved for use by the Clerk of Court.